clickfreak/clickfreak.github.io/content/andoid-backup-linux-way.md

 ```
 adb backup  -f myAndroidBackup.ab  com.corp.appName
 ```
 Phone will ask you about password to encrypt backup data.
+Do not set password!
+When push right button on the phone to start backup process.

-This archive can be converted to tar format using:
+.ab archive can be converted to tar format using:
 ```
-dd if=myAndroidBackup.ab  bs=1 skip=24|openssl zlib -d > myAndroidBackup.tar
+dd if=myAndroidBackup.ab bs=24 skip=1 | python -c "import zlib,sys;print zlib.decompress(sys.stdin.read())" > myAndroidBackup.tar
 ```